Posted on February 21, 2019

 - Product Size: Storage can be tight in many bathrooms.
 Some tubes of toothpaste are made to stand upright versus lying flat.
 Choose the type that will help keep your vanity tidier!

 Consult with Your Dentist

-Your dentist is always the best source of advice when it comes to your oral hygiene needs.
-He/she is familiar with your oral health history and knows which toothpaste types are more suitable for your dental issues.
+Your dentist is always the best source of advice regarding your oral hygiene needs.
+They are familiar with your oral health history and know which toothpaste types suit your dental issues.

 "Dr. Jason McNamee and his team have met and exceeded all of this criteria, I am very happy with them.
 My family and I will continue to support them for many years to come" - Cliff EtkinsRead More

 "Absolutely everyone in your office was superb: kind, professional, respectful, supportive, and did everything they could to help me....All of it is a testament to your professionalism, your office culture and business practice, and your sincere kindness.
 I simply can't thank you enough." - Ellen FosterRead More